Egg Donor FAQs

 Read full answer →

-You can usually start the conversation while breastfeeding, but final admission typically waits until breastfeeding has stopped and your cycle has returned.
+You can usually start the conversation while breastfeeding, but final egg-donor cycle clearance generally waits until breastfeeding has ended, your menstrual cycle has returned, and the fertility clinic has reviewed your health, timing, and screening results.
+The exact wait time is clinic-specific.

 Read full answer →